remicmacs/stellarisen/docs/Front-end.md

 For the front-end part, we have defined 10 classes:

 * Planets: it is the 3D scene for the planets and the moons
-* Skymap: it is the 3D scene for the star map
+* SkySphere: it is the 3D scene for the star map
 * Planet: defines a planet, its geometry, its informations, and helping functions for displaying it
 * Moon: defines a moon, its geometry, its informations, and helping functions for displaying it
 * Star: defines a star, its geometry, and its informations